the-united-nations-2025/reddit-world-mirror/RedditWorldMirror.md

 #### 2.2 T-SNE/PCA Plotting of clusters

 Let's now visually confirm that similar subreddits sit close to each other in the embedding space.
-But right now we have multidimensional vectors that are nos suited for plotting in 2d or 3d.
-We are going to use the **T-SNE and PCA dimension reduction method**.
+But right now you have multidimensional vectors that are nos suited for plotting in 2d or 3d.
+You are going to use the **T-SNE and PCA dimension reduction method**.

 **PCA** is a linear dimensionality reduction technique that projects data onto a lower-dimensional space while **maximizing variance**.